Toilet Leaks, Retrofits, and Replacements

 Fixing a Toilet Leak

 Older toilets can use 1.6, 3.5, 5, or even up to 7 gallons (!) of water with every flush.
 Replacing an older model toilet with a new high efficiency (HE) toilet that uses only 1.28 gallons per flush (GPF) can greatly decrease your household's total water usage.
-Here are some things to keep in mind:
+Here are some benefits to replacing your toilet:

-- If you decide to upgrade, look for the WaterSense logo (think Energy Star, but for water efficiency).
+- If you decide to upgrade, look for the WaterSense logo (think Energy Star, but for water savings).
 To earn this label, toilets must meet rigorous criteria for performance and must use no more than 1.28 GPF.
-Only HE toilets that complete the third-party certification process can earn the WaterSense label.
+Only HE toilets that complete the third-party certification process are able to earn the WaterSense label.

-- HE toilets are widely available at home improvement and plumbing stores, and typically cost about $100 - $400 plus installation fees.
-The estimated payback time for a HE toilet typically ranges from half a year to five years depending on the cost of your toilet and your household's annual water and sewer costs.
+- HE toilets are widely available at home improvement and plumbing stores, and typically cost about $100 - $400 plus installation fees up front.
+However, a water-efficient toilet pays for itself in six months to five years (depending on the cost of your toilet and your household's annual water and sewer costs).
 Use this website to find information on which toilets perform best.

-In some cases, people can retrofit an older toilet (those that use 3.5 gallons of water per flush or more) so that it uses less water each time it flushes.
+In some cases, older toilets (those that use 3.5 gallons of water per flush or more) can be retrofitted so that they use less water per flush.
 Retrofitting can be accomplished using different methods to reduce the amount of water needed to fill the toilet tank.
 These methods are not recommended because, while they shrink the tank, they don’t shrink the bowl, leading to the risk of having to flush twice.